-Has employee advocacy not been a part of your organizations thoughts in 2018, then 2019 might be the year to start thinking about it.
-In this article we have gathered 9 tips on how to ensure a successful startup of your employee advocacy program.
+Do you have an Employee Advocacy strategy in your organization?
+If you haven´t yet implemented one, 2022 might be the year to start thinking about it.
+In this article, we have gathered seven tips on how to succeed with Employee Advocacy and ensure a successful startup for your Employee Advocacy strategy.

-It is no wonder that employee advocacy is one of the big buzzwords these years.
-By activating employees, you can enhance the reach of your company’s posts, and reach people you wouldn’t before.
+It is no wonder that Employee Advocacy is one of the big buzzwords in marketing.
+By activating employees, you can enhance the reach of your company’s posts and reach people you would not have before.

 Get management on board

-- Show them how it will lead to increased revenue for the company in the future
+- Show them how it will lead to increased visibility for the company in the future.

-If you want to succeed with your employee advocacy program, you will need a clear strategy and goals.
-There are no right answers according to goals, but it could include:
+In addition, if you want to succeed with your Employee Advocacy program, you need a clear strategy and relevant goals.
+There are no correct answers in terms of goals, but they could include: